Hyperproof/hypersync-sdk/doc/01-getting-started.md

 # Getting Started
 The Hypersync SDK makes it easy to create a custom Hypersync application that can be used to bring data from external services into Hyperproof.

-Every Hypersync app is a [Node.js](https://nodejs.org/en/) [module](https://nodejs.org/api/modules.html) that is installed into your Hyperproof organization using the (Hyperproof CLI)[https://docs.hyperproof.io/hyperproof-cli].
+Every Hypersync app is a [Node.js](https://nodejs.org/en/) [module](https://nodejs.org/api/modules.html) that is installed into your Hyperproof organization using the [Hyperproof CLI](https://docs.hyperproof.io/hyperproof-cli).
 Once installed, your custom Hypersync app can be used by anyone in your organization to create a connection to the external service and bring data into Hyperproof.

 ## Prerequisites
 To use the Hypersync SDK you will need a Windows, Mac or Linux machine with Node.JS version 16 or later.
-You will also need to install the (Hyperproof CLI)[https://docs.hyperproof.io/hyperproof-cli].
+You will also need to install the [Hyperproof CLI](https://docs.hyperproof.io/hyperproof-cli).

 For development purposes you will also probably want to create a development organization in Hyperproof.
 This will allow you to to develop and test your custom Hypersyncs in isolation without affecting the users in your production organization.
 To create a development organization contact Hyperproof Customer Support at <support@hyperproof.io>.